bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 - clean up further reading

 Todo: installing the application on the remote server: 4/5
-Todo: installing gunicorn and supervisor
+Todo: installing gunicorn and supervisor: 4/5

 - test it on raspberry pi
+- netstat -tulpn | grep 8000

+Todo: Domain Name and DNS: 2/5

+- hmmm?
   TODO: HTTPS

 ### Hello World